tibetanmastiffbot/dropwizard-gradle/README.md

 You need Gradle 1.1 or higher, otherwise you'll run into a [dependency resolution bug](http://issues.gradle.org/browse/GRADLE-2285).

-## FatJar
+## OneJar

-This example is using the [Gradle FatJar Plugin](https://github.com/musketyr/gradle-fatjar-plugin) which will create a JAR file of the project including all dependencies, similar to the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) or the [Maven Shade Plugin](http://maven.apache.org/plugins/maven-shade-plugin/).
+This example is using the [Gradle OneJar Plugin](https://github.com/rholder/gradle-one-jar) which will create a JAR file of the project including all dependencies, similar to the [Maven Assembly Plugin](http://maven.apache.org/plugins/maven-assembly-plugin/) or the [Maven Shade Plugin](http://maven.apache.org/plugins/maven-shade-plugin/).

-To create a fat JAR just run `gradle fatJar`.
-The resulting JAR will be saved as `./build/libs/dropwizard-gradle-fat.jar`.
+To create a JAR with all dependencies just run `gradle oneJar`.
+The resulting JAR will be saved as `./build/libs/dropwizard-gradle-standalone.jar`.

+You can simply run the application with `java -jar build/libs/dropwizard-gradle-standalone.jar server src/dist/config/helloworld.yml`.

 ## Gradle Application Plugin